 After both worship services, the congregation, young and old, helps care for our building and grounds by working on a list of chores the Buildings and Grounds Committees and our Facilities Manager have compiled, which usually includes raking leaves, trimming bushes, painting and planting with lunch at noon.
-Sign up during Coffee Hour a few weeks before the event to volunteer to work on a chore or to bring a dish for lunch.
+Sign up a few weeks before the event to volunteer to work on a chore or to bring a dish for lunch.

 AFRICAN-AMERICAN DAY PARADE